 Cancer is a reportable disease in Minnesota, as it is throughout the United States.
 Because we are a public health authority, MCRS is exempt from HIPAA regulations.
 Minnesota law requires and MCRS follows policies and procedures to ensure that the privacy of cancer patients is carefully and diligently protected.

 We work to ensure that all cancers occurring in Minnesotans are included in cancer statistics (except for the most common form of skin cancer – basal and squamous cell carcinomas).

 We link together all the reports on a person, decide how many different cancers each patient has, collect information about the stage at which each cancer was diagnosed and its first course of treatment, and obtain survival data from hospital-based cancer registries, supplemented by linkage with state and federal death information repositories.
 We then use the data as mandated by Minnesota law.

 For more information, please see Legislative Authority for MCRS, HIPPA and Cancer Reporting or The Office of the Revisor of Statutes to see all of Minnesota statutes, laws and rules.

 MCRS partners with:

-- non-profit and professional organizations to share information about cancer occurrence; and
+- Non-profit and professional organizations to share information about cancer occurrence

-The State of Minnesota provides over half of MCRS funding; the remainder of support for routine operations comes from the Centers for Disease Control and Prevention (CDC) Cooperative Agreements NU58DP006337.
+The State of Minnesota provides over half of MCRS funding; the remainder of support for routine operations comes from the Centers for Disease Control and Prevention (CDC) Cooperative Agreement NU58DP007128.
 The contents of this web site are solely the responsibility of MCRS and do not necessarily represent the official views of the CDC.

 Toll free: 1-877-353-6277